Bowire

 Click record, run a sequence of calls, click stop.
 Now you have a reproducible test case, a debug artifact, and a future mock server in one file.

 Recordings capture request, response, status, timing, and metadata for every call across every protocol — gRPC streams, SignalR hub invocations, WebSocket frames, MQTT publishes, REST hits, all in one timeline.
-Replay against another environment to check drift, convert into test assertions for CI, export as HAR for teammates, or (coming soon) serve the recording back as a live mock.
+Replay against another environment to check drift, convert into test assertions for CI, export as HAR for teammates, or serve the recording back as a live mock server (see the next card).

 Connect & scale